-- Bathtubs surrounds, adding a touch of elegance to master and guest retreats.
+- Bathtubs surround, adding a touch of elegance to master and guest retreats.

 - Engraved cutting boards, which make particularly unique and beautiful gifts.

-The versatility of the material allows anyone interested in building better furniture, musical instruments, and even boats.
+The material’s versatility allows anyone interested in building better furniture, musical instruments, and even boats.
 That does not, of course, mean that the applications are completely limitless.

 Understanding the Limitations of the Material

-If you want to use bamboo plywood the right way, you need to understand not just its nature and applications but also its limitations.
+If you want to use bamboo plywood the right way, you need to understand its nature and applications and its limitations.
 In some cases, non-compressed hardwood or bamboo sheets could still be your better option.

 The best example of this can be seen in interior doors, which do not lend themselves to this building material.
-In addition, it cannot be bent easily; any curved furniture needs to be bent during the initial construction process, before heat-pressing individual sheets together.
-To be sure bamboo plywood works well for your intended project, it makes sense to talk to your architect or building material supplier for more specific information on the use cases and limitations of the material.
+It can also not be bent easily; any curved furniture needs to be bent during the initial construction process before heat-pressing individual sheets together.
+To be sure bamboo plywood works well for your intended project, it makes sense to talk to your architect or build material supplier for more specific information on the material’s use cases and limitations.

 Finding the Right Product For Your Needs

-Given the various uses of bamboo plywood, it makes for a perfect fit in your home or business.
+Given the various bamboo plywood uses, it makes for a perfect fit in your home or business.
 Whether you want to use it for your kitchen, as wall paneling, or for more exotic applications, you have to make sure that you find the right project for your needs.
 Here are a few steps you can take to make sure that happens:

 - Choose the right vendor.
 Make sure that any supplier you work with sells only high-quality products.

 - Find the right grade.
-As mentioned above, a number of variables can influence the hardness and durability of your plywood.
+As mentioned above, several variables can influence the hardness and durability of your plywood.
 Be sure to find sheets that match your building needs.

 - Know the right thickness.
 You can get bamboo plywood anywhere from 1/4 inch to 1.5-inch thickness.

 - Find the right color.
-Natural, carbonized and tiger are just some of the colors that will influence and change the look of your finished project.
+Natural, carbonized, and tiger are just some of the colors that will influence and change your finished project’s look.

 - Know the quantity.
 How many plywood sheets will you actually need for your project?

 Using these steps, you can find plywood that matches your exact needs and helps you accomplish your building project.
-Knowing what bamboo plywood is used for is only your first step in improving the look, function, and environmental sustainability of your space.
+Knowing what bamboo plywood is used for is only your first step in improving your space’s look, function, and environmental sustainability.